khalid999devs/Numerical_Project_Team_Smashers/Numerical_Differentiation/Differentiation_Backward_Interpolation/README.md

-# Differentiation Using Backward Interpolation Method
+# Differentiation Using Backward Interpolation

 ## Differentiation Using Backward Interpolation Theory